awaisk65/Quadcopter-collision-warning-system/README.md

 ## License

 This project is released under the MIT License.
-Free to use, modify, and distribute with attribution.
+See the [LICENSE](LICENSE) file for details.